usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Hash Function
 A function that maps a bit string of arbitrary length to a fixed length bit string.
 Approved hash functions satisfy the following properties:

-1. (One-way) It is computationally infeasible to find any input that maps to any pre-specified output, and
+1. One-way - It is computationally infeasible to find any input that maps to any pre-specified output; and

-2. (Collision resistant) It is computationally infeasible to find any two distinct inputs that map to the same output.
+2. Collision resistant - It is computationally infeasible to find any two distinct inputs that map to the same output.

 #### Identity
 A set of attributes that uniquely describe a person within a given context.